Abu Musab al-Zarqawi: Links to Saddam Hussein

 On February 5, 2003, then Secretary of State Colin Powell gave a speech to the United Nations Security Council.
-Regarding Zarqawi, Powell stated that:
+Regarding al-Zarqawi, Powell stated that:

-Iraq today harbors a deadly terrorist network headed by Abu Musab Al-Zarqawi, an associate and collaborator of Osama bin Laden and his Al Qaeda lieutenants.
-When our coalition ousted the Taliban, the Zarqawi network helped establish another poison and explosive training center camp.
+Iraq today harbors a deadly terrorist network headed by Abu Musab al-Zarqawi, an associate and collaborator of Osama bin Laden and his Al Qaeda lieutenants.
+When our coalition ousted the Taliban, the [al-Zarqawi] network helped establish another poison and explosive training center camp.
 And this camp is located in northeastern Iraq.
 He traveled to Baghdad in May 2002 for medical treatment, staying in the capital of Iraq for two months while he recuperated to fight another day.
 During this stay, nearly two dozen extremists converged on Baghdad and established a base of operations there.
-These Al Qaeda affiliates, based in Baghdad, now coordinate the movement of people, money and supplies into and throughout Iraq for his network, and they've now been operating freely in the capital for more than eight months.
-We asked a friendly security service to approach Baghdad about extraditing Zarqawi and providing information about him and his close associates.
-This service contacted Iraqi officials twice, and we passed details that should have made it easy to find Zarqawi.
+These al-Qaeda affiliates, based in Baghdad, now coordinate the movement of people, money and supplies into and throughout Iraq for his network, and they've now been operating freely in the capital for more than eight months.
+We asked a friendly security service to approach Baghdad about extraditing [al-Zarqawi] and providing information about him and his close associates.
+This service contacted Iraqi officials twice, and we passed details that should have made it easy to find [al-Zarqawi].
 The network remains in Baghdad.

 Zarqawi recuperated in Baghdad after being wounded while fighting along with Taliban and al-Qaeda fighters in Afghanistan.
 According to the 2004 Senate Report of Pre-war Intelligence on Iraq, "A foreign government service asserted that the IIS (Iraqi Intelligence Service) knew where al-Zarqawi was located despite Baghdad's claims that it could not find him."
-The Senate Report on Prewar Intelligence also stated "As indicated in Iraqi Support for Terrorism, the Iraqi regime was, at a minimum, aware of al-Zarqawi's presence in Baghdad in 2002 because a foreign government service passed information regarding his whereabouts to Iraqi authorities in June 2002.
+The report also stated: "[The] Iraqi regime was, at a minimum, aware of al-Zarqawi's presence in Baghdad in 2002 because a foreign government service passed information regarding his whereabouts to Iraqi authorities in June 2002.
 Despite Iraq's pervasive security apparatus and its receipt of detailed information about al-Zarqawi's possible location, however, Iraqi Intelligence told the foreign government service it could not locate al-Zarqawi."